Montagu Ommanney: Honours

 Ommanney was appointed a Companion of the Order of St Michael and St George (CMG) in the 1882 Birthday Honours, knighted as a Knight Commander of the Order (KCMG) in the New Year Honours list 1890, was appointed Secretary of the Order in 1900, and was promoted to a Knight Grand Cross (GCMG) of the order in the 1904 Birthday Honours list.
 He later served as a King of Arms of the Order of St Michael and St George 1909-1924.
 He was appointed a Knight Commander of the Order of the Bath (KCB) in the 1901 Birthday Honours list, and invested as such by King Edward VII at St James's Palace on 17 December 1901.
 He received the Imperial Service Order (ISO) in 1903.

 Family

 He married, in 1866, Charlotte Helen Ommanney, daughter of his relative Octavius Ommanney.
 They had several children, including Dorothy Helen Ommanney, who married Douglas Champion Jones, of the Royal Engineers.

+His grandson, Lieutenant-Commander Owen Gream Ommanney served as a British colonial administrator in British North Borneo.